sushantasinha/MavenTutorials/README.md

 mvn test === mvn surefire:test

 If it is standalone java project, maven will be associated with jar:jar; if it is web project then maven dunamically associated with war:war goal

 Maven Lifecycle:
 clean
 validate
 compile
 test
 package
 verify
 install
 site
 deploy

 groupId:artifactId:packaging:version: uniquely identified where we can find an artifact in maven repository

-groupId: java package, it is the reverse the url of company like org.oracle.
-Cna incl sub package artifactId; artifact name (this will be the jar name ete) version
+<b>groupId:</b> java package, it is the reverse the url of company like org.oracle.
+Can incl sub package
+<b>artifactId:</b> artifact name (this will be the jar name ete)
+<b>version</b>
-packaging: jar/war
+<b>packaging:</b> jar/war

-default mavn repository: http://repo.maven.apache.org/maven2 This is the location maven build is output the location for me If the jar is nt available is central repository (http://repo.maven.apache.org/maven2), we can look for enterprise level repository (org level repository)
+default mavn repository: http://repo.maven.apache.org/maven2 This is the location maven build is output the location for me If the jar is not available is central repository (http://repo.maven.apache.org/maven2), we can look for enterprise level repository
-Maven create a local repository on developers m/c so everytime it will not pull them from central ir enterprise repo.
-This is under .me (user directory/.m2)
+(org level repository) Maven create a local repository on developers m/c so everytime it will not pull them from central ir enterprise repo.
+This is under .m2 (user directory/.m2)

 every pom is derived for super pom.
 This as well. (pom.xml -> right click -> effective pom)

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0"
          xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"